Laiba-Rajpoot-31/Improved-COVID19-Detection-Using-EfficientNet-CBAM/README.md

 - Matplotlib
 - Scikit-learn

+---

 # References

-1. Kundu R., Singh P.K., Mirjalili S., Sarkar R.

-COVID-19 Detection from Lung CT-Scans using a Fuzzy Integral-Based CNN Ensemble.

-Computers in Biology and Medicine, 2021.
+1. Kundu, R., Singh, P. K., Mirjalili, S., & Sarkar, R. *COVID-19 Detection from Lung CT-Scans using a Fuzzy Integral-Based CNN Ensemble.* Computers in Biology and Medicine, 2021.

-2. Tan M., Le Q.

-EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks.
+2. Tan, M., & Le, Q. *EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks.* International Conference on Machine Learning (ICML), 2019.

-ICML, 2019.

-3. Woo S., Park J., Lee J., Kweon I.

-CBAM: Convolutional Block Attention Module.
+3. Woo, S., Park, J., Lee, J., & Kweon, I. *CBAM: Convolutional Block Attention Module.* European Conference on Computer Vision (ECCV), 2018.

-ECCV, 2018.
+---

 # Author

-Laiba Mubashar
+**Laiba Mubashar**

-BS Data Science
+Bachelor of Science in Data Science

-Gift University, Gujranwala
+Gift University, Gujranwala, Pakistan

+---

 # License

-This project is developed for educational and research purposes.
+This project is developed solely for educational and research purposes.
+The implementation is based on the original research paper and is intended to demonstrate an improved deep learning framework for COVID-19 detection from lung CT scan images.